Pennar River Camping

 Safety, Permits & Local Etiquette

-• Do's & Don'ts: Respect local customs by dressing modestly in villages, avoid littering near the river, seek permission before photographing locals, and stick to designated camping zones to preserve the ecosystem.
+- Do's & Don'ts: Respect local customs by dressing modestly in villages, avoid littering near the river, seek permission before photographing locals, and keep noise levels low to preserve the area’s tranquility.

 Hidden Tips Only Repeat Visitors Know